w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= editors_note_start %>
 {:/nomarkdown}

-This section, or parts of it, might move to a “carousel styling” page in the future.
+This section might move to a “carousel styling” page or to the [complete example](full-code.html) in the future.

 {::nomarkdown}
 <%= editors_note_end %>